Food insecurity: Atiku wants establishment of military taskforce - New Telegraph

-Former Vice President, Alhaji Atiku Abubakar has called on the federal and state governments to establish a food security military taskforce to provide security for farmers across the country.
+Former Vice President, Alhaji Atiku Abubakar, has called on the Federal and state governments to establish food security military taskforce to provide security for farmers across the country.

-This, he said, is to avert looming food crisis arising from the inability of the farming community to access their farms due to rising insecurity.
+This, he said, is to avert looming food crisis arising from the inability of the farming communities to access their farms due to rising insecurity.

-The former vice president, who was reacting to warning by the Food and Agriculture Organisation (FAO) of the United Nations, of a looming acute food crisis in Northern Nigeria, decried what he described as “laissez-faire approach” by the Federal Government on the issue.
+The former vice president who was reacting to warning by the Food and Agriculture Organisation (FAO) of the United Nations, of a looming acute food crisis in Northern Nigeria, decried what he described as “laissez-faire approach” by the federal government to the issue.

 “Food security is a vital part of national security, and where this issue is not resolved, the resultant crisis may unsettle the nation and her immediate neighbours,” he stated.